Tinkerforge/doc/en/source/Kits/HardwareHacking/HardwareHacking.rst

 Read out Smoke Detectors
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Wireless interconnectable smoke detectors allow to read out the alarm signal of a whole smoke detector network at a single point.
+Wirelessly interconnectable smoke detectors allow to read out the alarm signal of a whole smoke detector network at a single point.
 We are going to hack such a smoke detector and utilized this feature to trigger actions if smoke is detected.
 For example, notify someone with an email or a text message about the